-During its 2012 Regular Session, the Legislature passed H.B.
-440 (amending MISS.
+During its 2012 Regular Session, the Legislature passed H. B. 440 (amending MISS.
 CODE ANN.
 Section 47-5-1211 [1972]), which requires the cost per inmate day calculation to occur every two years instead of annually and to require development of a current cost-based model for the calculation.
-This report serves as the model for the basis of the cost per inmate day calculation.
+The model serves as the basis of the cost per inmate day calculation.